what happens if you put too much cement in concrete

 Significant shrinkage can lead to cracks forming in the concrete, weakening the tensile strength of the final product.

 Excess water can also lead to a process known as dusting.
 This is when the paste allows the finer aggregate particles to float to the surface of the mixture.
-This will then settle there before the drying process is complete and leave a thin layer at the top.
+This will settle there before the drying process is complete and leave a thin layer at the top.
 Again, this can affect the integrity of the end product.

 As you can see, excess water has more disadvantages than excess cement in the paste mixture.
 This means that it is best to err on the side of cement when combining these two.